SNAP Benefits in Alabama: How to Apply and Qualify

 Eligibility Criteria for SNAP in Alabama

-• Income Limits: Most households must meet both gross and net income limits, though special rules with higher limits apply to households with elderly or disabled members.
+• Income Limits: Most households must pass both gross and net income tests, though special rules apply if your household includes elderly or disabled members.

-• Citizenship Status: Your household must include at least one U.S. citizen or a non-citizen with an eligible immigration status.
+• Citizenship Status: At least one person in your household must be a U.S. citizen or an eligible non-citizen.

-• Special Conditions: Seniors, disabled individuals, and students may be subject to different rules, simplified applications, or specific exemptions.
+• Special Conditions: Seniors, disabled individuals, and certain students may be eligible under different rules or through simplified application processes.

 Check Your EBT Balance & Get Cash Back on SNAP